 I’ve seen $12 change a life.
 Seriously.
 And not just one life, but the lives of an entire family.

 A few years ago, I met a mother of six living in the slums of Kenya.
 I don’t ever think I’ll forget her bubbly personality, her smile, and her rolling pin.
+She taught me that, sometimes, poverty alleviation is easier than you might think.

 That’s incredible, isn’t it?
 I was deeply impacted by this woman and the power of a tiny loan that here, in my country, will get me a Chipotle burrito with guacamole, and a Coke.
 One meal.
-But for this Kenyan family, $12 and a diligent, entrepreneurial spirit was the ticket to giving the next generation of Kenyans an education.
+But for this Kenyan family, $12 and a diligent, entrepreneurial spirit were the ticket to giving the next generation of Kenyans an education.

 Hope for Tomorrow projects always inspire me because I love the long-term impact that can come from an initial investment.
 To me, it really is “the gift that keeps on giving.”